-With the new DIY wave many women are doing everything themselves, and when they decide to visit a salon, they may be unaware of how damaged their hair is.
-The primary complaints I encounter in the salon setting from women who have not visited a salon in a while, especially after going natural are “My hair is dry” or “My hair is not growing.”
+With the natural hair DIY wave many women are doing everything themselves, and when they decide to visit a salon, they may be unaware of how damaged their hair is.
+The primary complaints I encounter in the salon setting from women who have not visited a salon in a while, especially after going natural, are “My hair is dry” or “My hair is not growing.”
 When women feel like their hair is not growing, I explain that the hair will always grow as long as they are living.
 Therefore, if they feel as if their hair is not growing past a certain length, the hair is breaking and we have to investigate why.
-I have found that these complaints are often a result of the misuse of conditioners or heat styling tools that can create different forms of damage.
+I have found that these complaints are often a result of common mistakes like the misuse of conditioners or heat styling tools that can create different forms of damage.

 Overusing leave-in conditioner

 When a client complains about dry hair, I immediately ask about their current hair care regimen.
 The most common products that are over used or misused are moisturizing conditioners and leave-in conditioners.
 Leave-in conditioners were designed as a “quick fix,” meaning they should be incorporated into your hair care regimen when you don’t have time to deep condition your hair.
 There are different types of hydrolyzed proteins found in leave-in conditioners that are designed to increase the hair’s strength, flexibility, and shine.
 When leave-in conditioners are used on a regular basis you may find that the hair feels dry and brittle.
 This is because the hair is predominantly made of protein that provides the hair with strength and structure.
 When you apply too much protein on the hair it causes the hair to harden.
 As a result, the hair feels dry and when you manipulate the hair for styling, it breaks easily.
 Therefore, leave-in conditioners should only be used occasionally.